IgorTo/rbf-fd/README.md

 ```
 X ...
 Nx2 list of interpolation points.
 Y ...
 Mx2 list of evaluation points.
 (If Y=X, then the matrices will be square)
-p ... exponent on PHS
+p ... exponent on the polyharmonic spline (PHS) or the shape parameter of a gaussian or a multiquadric.
 n ... stencil size.
 polydeg ... polynomial degree.
 basis ... the basis functions.